 Question: Will the board of tax appeals automatically receive or have access to information I already provided to the Louisiana Department of Revenue or other Louisiana State or Local Agency?

 Answer: No, the Board does not generally have access to the records possessed by the Department of Revenue or other Louisiana State or Local agencies.
-Therefore, you should include copies of any and all documents that you feel support your petition of appeal.

 Question: Is a hearing always necessary?